College Counselling Service

 How long does counselling go on for?

-If you decide to arrange further sessions after your initial appointment you will usually be offered 6-8 sessions.
+If you decide to arrange further sessions after your initial appointment you will usually be offered up to 6 sessions.
 Regular appointments will be during one of your free periods and will last for 45 minutes.

-If you need urgent help or feel at risk of serious harm then please see the Counsellor or Student Well-Being Adviser at a lunchtime Drop-In in the Well-Being Centre, (no appointment needed) or consider talking to your Personal Tutor or Director of Studies.
+If you need urgent help or feel at risk of serious harm then please see the Counsellor or Student Mental Health and Well-Being Adviser at a Drop-In in the Well-Being Centre, (no appointment needed) or consider talking to your Personal Tutor or Director of Studies.

-You can Drop-In without an appointment any weekday lunchtime between 12.45 and 1.45 pm.
+You can Drop-In without an appointment on Monday, Tuesday, Thursday and Friday between 12.45pm-1.45pm and on Wednesdays 1.30pm-2.30pm.
 The Drop-In is somewhere that you can talk something over without having regular counselling sessions.
 You can also use it to arrange a counselling appointment or to ask for information about other types of support.

 Where is the Counselling Service and how do I get an appointment?

-The Counselling Service is based in Room A159 in the Well-Being Centre.
-This is on the first floor of Aconbury building, above the Library.
+The Counselling Service is based in Room A158 & A159 in the Well-Being Centre.
+This is on the first floor of the Aconbury Building, above the Library and beside Languages.

 You will usually be offered your first appointment within a week.
 If there is a waiting list the counsellor will explain this and will tell you about other kinds of support that are available.